forestgrape/coronavirus/5_epidemiological/antibody_escape_competition_advantages.md

 Observations for the spread of the new variants: At low prevalence new variants usually spread quickly and faster than existing variants (e.g. 20AEU1 or B.1.1.7 out-competed the previous variants).
 However once a certain level is reached and/or the measures are tightened, the spread of the new variants stabilises or reduces.

 ### Evidence for Competition Advantages due to Immune Escape

 #### Observations for SARS-CoV-2
 Variants with increased immune escape are observed in regions with high seroprevalences e.g. P1 in tropical Brazil.
 There this variants quickly replace existing variants.

 #### Observations for other Coronaviruses
 Both for the human endemic human coronaviruses (HKU1, NL63, OC43 and E229) and coronaviruses of domestic animals (e.g. bovine coronaviruses) it is observed that new strains replace old strains.
-But the new strains which outcompeted the old strains usually don't yield increased waves or otherwise show higher transmissibility.
-New waves areoo caused by a single strain [citations on the way] and the new strains at least partly escapes the previously acquired immune protection [to confirm and cite]
+The new strains which out-competed the old strains usually do not yield increased waves or otherwise show higher transmissibility.
+However the new strains escape the previously acquired immune protections [citations coming].

 #### Observed for other Respiratory Viruses
 Influenza strains vary each season.